 Do you offer free admission to your collection?

-At the moment, and this will be regularly reviewed, we are unable to provide free access to our collection as we have moved our temporary and ticketed Grayson Perry exhibition into our permanent collection galleries to ensure that a safe and socially distanced visit can be enjoyed.
+At the moment, and this will be regularly reviewed, we are unable to provide free access to our collection.
 Keeping our visitors, volunteers and staff safe is our priority.

 How do we enter the building?

 On arrival, please come to the main entrance at the front of the building as usual – this will be the only entry point.
 Our new exit will be from the side door nearest the car park.
 If you would just like to use our Café, please make your way to the terrace by walking around the building.

 What safety measures do you have in place?